meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 [higher order functions](/blog/introduction_higher_order_functions/) to explain **what** my data is instead of **how** it should be computed.

-About a year and a half ago I went a step further.
-I added a strong type system to my code and eliminated side-effects.
+About a year and a half ago I went a step further: I added a strong type system to my code and eliminated side-effects.
 That is, I learned and began to use [Haskell](https://www.haskell.org).
-Some people think Haskell is an extremely complicated and theoretical language which has no practical application.
-Complicated is subjective, but if you can get through a mathematics course and an entire computer science degree, there's no reason you can't understand how to write Haskell code.
-No practical application is completely wrong.
+Some people think Haskell is an extremely complicated and theoretical language which has no practical application, but complicated is subjective.
+If you can get through a mathematics course and an entire computer science degree, there's no reason you can't understand how to write Haskell code.
+That it has no practical application is completely wrong.
 A vast amount of libraries exist for the language and it is even used commercially by companies such as Facebook, Google, Intel, NVIDIA, Siemens, and Microsoft.
 Therefore I've naturally found quite a few practical applications of the programming language.